Exploit Sensitivity Labels to Protect Confidential Material Stored in SharePoint Online

 - User will be able to create and send a sharing link to an external recipient as normal.

-- DLP will detect that a link has been generated and block sharing.
+- DLP will detect that a link has been generated and block sharing (no further external sharing is possible).
 The sharer will receive notification that sharing is blocked (Figure 2).
 At this point, the sharer should probably tell the external person that the sharing link won’t work because…

 - If the external person tries to access the document, they’ll be informed that they can’t.

 Using Auto-Label Policies To Find and Label Documents